BernardOrzechowski/GettingAndCleaningData/CodeBook.md

 * Dimension (mean of the measures were calculated grouping on them)
       * Subject - who was performing this activity (Values: 1 -30)
       * Activity - what kind of activity was performed (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
 * Average mean variables and standard deviation variables.
 The **t** Variables are in time domain, whereas the **f** in frequency domain (FFT was aplied to them).
 The **XYZ** denote the direction of the 3-axial signals.
-There are 33 standard deviation variables and 33 mean variables.
+There are 33 averages (grouped by Subject, Activity) for standard deviation variables  and 33 averages (grouped by Subject, Activity) for mean variables.
 * Therefore the number of columns in the tidy data set is 2 + 33 + 33 = **68**